youssefosamaa/youssefosamaa/README.md

 ## About Me

-I am an AI and Machine Learning enthusiast focused on building practical, end-to-end projects in data science and deep learning.

-My experience comes mainly from hands-on implementation, where I work with real datasets, build predictive models, and explore computer vision and machine learning workflows using Python and its ecosystem.
+I am a Computer Science student passionate about Machine Learning and AI, with a solid understanding of core ML concepts and hands-on project experience.

-I am currently strengthening my skills in Deep Learning, Generative AI, and Machine Learning Engineering, while also learning how to deploy and scale models using cloud platforms.
+I am currently focusing on improving my skills in Deep Learning, with an active goal of moving toward modern AI systems, model deployment, and end-to-end production-grade projects.

-I prefer working through the full ML pipeline—from data cleaning and EDA to feature engineering, model training, and evaluation—rather than focusing only on theory.

-Outside of projects, I continuously learn through experimentation, implementation, and applied machine learning resources.
+My long-term objective is to grow into a Senior AI Engineer role, working on scalable,  production-ready AI systems.

 ---

-## 🧠 Key Skills
+## Key Skills

 - Machine Learning (Regression, Classification, Clustering)
-- Deep Learning (CNNs, Neural Networks)
+- Deep Learning (Pytorch, TensorFlow, NLP, CNNs, Neural Networks)
-- Computer Vision basics
-- Data Preprocessing & Feature Engineering
-- Model Evaluation & Optimization
 - Python ecosystem (NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn)
+- Problem Solving

 ---